Techharik/virutualEvent/Readme.md

 The architecture follows a **Domain-Driven Design (DDD)** inspired modular structure that clearly separates controllers, services, domain entities, models, and middlewares.

 This backend is ideal for building virtual event platforms, dashboards, user systems, or any multi-module API-heavy application.
+<a href="https://www.veed.io/view/9a4fea68-b9c8-4de6-8279-4eed0d04c0dc?source=editor&panel=share">Click Here to see the Video How all the code works  👆👆</a>

+### Functionality:
+register ,login - user ✅
+create, read , readone , update, delete - Event ✅
+register for event : Participants ✅
+send email to the successdully register paritcipants- ✅

 ### NOTE:Followed DI and Partial DDD
 ---

 # 🏛️ Architecture Overview

 This project uses a clean, layered architecture:
 ```
 ┌───────────────────────┐
 │       Bootstrap       │ → Application initialization